linxiangsean/CodeDaily/README.md

 # CodeDaily
-This is a repo for self improvement on coding ability and learning algorithm and data structure solution
+This repo is used for Xiang to improve his coding ability and consolidate his understanding on algorithm and data structures.
+He is trying his best to practice in a daily base.